 One of my tame cats, Parker, had an episode with urinary crystals and the vet stressed that he must drink more water and should eat wet food.
 By chance I found a way to make drinking water more interesting for all of them.
 I put a bowl under the bathtub faucet and run the water a little every time I’m in there.
 Parker seems to like the fact that the water goes right to the top of the bowl.
 The way he sips it, it seems like it must have something to do with the surface tension of the water.
 I have tried the electric fountain dishes but am uncomfortable with the low level bowl and the electricity nearby.
 I know that some people just let a tap drip but I’m also uncomfortable with the wastage involved with that.

 At one point none of the above remedies worked for Parker and the vet diagnosed gastritis.
-The frequency software, called Frex, that is mentioned on the new do-it-yourself page has a database listing for gastritis.
+The frequency software, called Frex, has a database listing for gastritis.
 I ran this frequency set and recorded it and now play it for Parker from my computer and/or my mp3 player.
 So far he hasn’t had a relapse and I use the Frex gastritis recording if the other remedies don’t seem to help.

 Not eating can be a symptom of serious problems such as chronic renal failure.
 A veterinary diagnosis is required in this situation.
 Often, not eating will be accompanied by dehydration and the vet will recommend subcutaneous hydration.
 Many caregivers perform this procedure themselves, injecting Ringer’s Lactate from an IV bag under the skin at the base of the neck.
 This procedure replenishes electrolytes and the cat feels better and will often then eat.
 Obviously such a procedure can’t be easily done on a feral cat unless it is sedated.